Annual Report 2025

 On November 28, 2025, ScienceNews reported that more than 3,800 research grants from just two of the many federal sponsoring agencies were terminated or frozen.
 We were not immune.
 Here at the Kansas Biological Survey & Center for Ecological Research, a handful of principal investigators waited for grants recommended for funding to roll in, but those grants never came—and some are still waiting for final decisions on proposals submitted more than a year ago.

-- First, the ultimate sponsors of the majority of our research continue to be federal agencies.
+- First, the ultimate sponsors of the majority of our research are federal agencies.

-- Third, we received more grant funding from the State of Kansas last year than in any previous year, $863,000.
+- Third, we received more grant funding from the State of Kansas last year than in any previous year.
 In fact, we currently have more researchers than ever working on natural resource concerns in Kansas—with funding from the Kansas Water Office, the Kansas Dept. of Wildlife and Parks, the Kansas Dept. of Health and Environment, and the Kansas Dept. of Agriculture.
+Some of the new projects are highlighted in this report.

 The funding success of our center’s researchers in 2025 encourages my optimism that we will weather the uncertainty surrounding science—and that here at the Kansas Biological Survey & Center for Ecological Research we will continue to advance understanding of the vital interactions between humans and the environment, with a growing focus on Kansas.